 Remember if it’s too good to be true it generally is!

-Sometimes it’s hard to spot a scam.
+Sometimes it’s hard to spot what’s genuine fraud.
 With the rise of social media, scams can be publicised more and make us more aware.
 Unfortunately, a lot of scammers target the vulnerable and those with a trusting nature.
 Although cruel we all need to do our bit to protect them and ourselves.
 If you have come across any scammers, report them and together we can help protect our society.